abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/php-lp/baseline.md

 ```

 ## Test PHP

-Now let’s confirm PHP is working with Apache.
+Now that PHP and Apache are installed, let’s verify that everything is working correctly.

 ### Create a Test Page
+We will make a simple PHP file that shows details about the PHP setup.

 ```console
 echo "<?php phpinfo(); ?>" | sudo tee /srv/www/htdocs/info.php
 ```
-This creates a simple PHP page that shows your PHP configuration.
+This creates a file named **info.php** inside Apache’s web root directory `(/srv/www/htdocs/)`.
+When you open this file in a browser, it will display the PHP configuration page.

 ### Test from Inside the VM
+Run the following command:

 ```console
 curl http://localhost/info.php
 ```
+- `curl` fetches the page from the local Apache server.
+- If PHP is working, you’ll see a large block of HTML code as output.
+- This confirms that PHP is correctly connected with Apache.

 You should see an output similar to:

 ```output